Flat Clearance Mayfair: Recycling and Sustainability Commitment

 Working with local transfer stations reduces haulage distances and enables more efficient material sorting: glass, mixed recycling, inert waste and electrical items are channelled into appropriate treatment streams straight away.
 Our teams are familiar with the boroughs' waste separation rules, so whether it's a Mayfair flat or a property in the surrounding wards we adhere to the correct receptacle protocols and recording standards.

-In practice, that means separating glass and metal from mixed paper, extracting WEEE (waste electrical and electronic equipment) for certified recycling, and routing textiles and furniture for donation or refurbishment rather than disposal.
+Staff preparing furniture for donation to charity partners In practice, that means separating glass and metal from mixed paper, extracting WEEE (waste electrical and electronic equipment) for certified recycling, and routing textiles and furniture for donation or refurbishment rather than disposal.
 This approach supports a circular economy in the local area and helps maintain high recycling capture rates across the boroughs we serve.

 Charity Partnerships and Reuse Initiatives